 - 1 teaspoon crushed red pepper flakes

-- Whisk together all sauce ingredients in a medium sauce pan.
+Whisk together all sauce ingredients in a medium sauce pan.
 Bring to a boil, then reduce to simmer and cook for 10-15 minutes.
 Remove from heat and allow to cool to room temperature.
-Reserve ½ cup of sauce and poor remaining sauce in a large sealable bag.
+Reserve 1/2 cup of sauce and poor remaining sauce in a large resealable bag.
 Add chicken breasts to bag.
 Seal and refrigerate for 30 minutes.

 This yummy chicken recipe has been sponsored by Reynolds – thanks for letting me work with the brands I love.